hzeller/bant/README.md

     classic way `"str %s %s" % (foo,bar)`.
   * Array accesses.
   * String and list concatenation with `+`.
-  * Some basic arithmetic ops.
+  * Some basic arithmetic operators.
-  * Macro substitution of [builtin-macros] to help bant better see through some constructs (used in `dwyu`; to enable in printing: use `-b`).
+  * Macro substitution of [builtin-macros] (in a bant-specific syntax) to help bant better see through some constructs (used in `dwyu`; to enable in printing: use `-b`).

-If you suspect an operation is not evaluated, invoke bant with extra verbose `-vv` - it will show what operations it glossed over (If observed in the field: good candiate to implement next).
+If you suspect an operation is not evaluated, invoke bant with extra verbose `-vv` - it will show what operations it glossed over (If observed in the field: good candidate to implement next).

 #### Grep
 As targets to print, the usual bazel patterns apply, such as exact label names,